Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 Is this a call center or software that makes commitments to my customers independently?

 Neither.
 TeamShift is a reliable operations layer that you run, not a call center and not software acting on its own.
 It drafts follow-up in your voice and delivers it to you for authorization.
 It never makes commitments about price, scheduling, or warranty to a homeowner on your behalf.
-Every sensitive decision stays with you, and every outbound message is owner-approved before it sends.
+Every sensitive decision stays with you, and customer-facing messages are owner-approved before they send.